adofsauron/tiflow-dev/trunk/tiflow-6.0.0/dm/docs/RFCS/20220124_enhance_task_manageability.md

 This phase is mainly about implementing the DM-Master/DM-Worker internal logic.

-For tasks, the DM-Master's internal scheduling module needs to support the creation of a subtask in a stopped state, in addition to adapting additional parameters like `-start-time`,`--time-out` and so on. the DM-Worker need to watch the task stage from etcd and operate the subtask according the stage.
+For tasks, the SDM-master's internal scheduling module needs to support the creation of a subtask in a stopped state, in addition to adapting additional parameters like `-start-time`,`--time-out` and so on. the DM-Worker need to watch the task stage from etcd and operate the subtask according the stage.

 And for Sources, when the DM-Master receives a `disable source` request from a user, it will **synchronously** notify the DM-Worker and tell the DM-Worker to stop processing the subtask.